ethereum-oasis-op/baseline-blips/README.md

 The Baseline Protocol Standard is located here: https://github.com/eea-oasis/baseline-standard

-And the official Baseline Protocol core interfaces, reference implementations, and examples are located here: https://github.com/eea-oasis/baseline
+Official Baseline Protocol core interfaces, reference implementations, and examples are located here: https://github.com/eea-oasis/baseline

+Core Devs can apply for a grant for BLIP work [here](https://github.com/eea-oasis/baseline-grants).

 The core devs and standards body of the Baseline Protocol, an [EEA-Community Projects](https://entethalliance.org/eeacommunityprojects/) initiative administrated by [Oasis-Open.org](https://oasis-open.org), use this repo to collect, organize, priorititize, and track progress on improvements to the Baseline Protocol standard and codebase.